 Students who pre-register during regular pre-registration will be sent a statement that must be paid by the due date to confirm their registration.
-Students who do not pre-register will receive a statement at the time of registration and must pay tuition, fees and residence hall charges at the Bursar's Office the same day of registration.
-Accounts may be paid by mail or at the Bursar's Office.
-VISA or MasterCard credit cards are accepted and accounts may be paid in person or by telephone.
-Mail and telephone payments are encouraged.
-Long distance telephone charges, traffic fines, library fines, etc., are due upon receipt.
+Students may also access their account balance through the Internet Access System or through the IN-TOUCH system.
+Accounts may be paid by mail, at the Bursar's Office, or in the night depository at the JSU Information Center.
+VISA and MasterCard credit cards are accepted in person or by telephone.